So I’m taking my first IELTS exam this weekend…

 Put simply, the teachers tell you exactly HOW to answer each of the questions – step by step.
 This is gold.
 Really.
 I mean, could it be any better than A) knowing exactly what you are going to see and B) being told how to answer each of the questions step by step?

 Most people freak out about IELTS Writing Task 1 – where you need to describe a graph.
-Without a model answer and a method to writing this, most people are terrified.
+Without a model answer and a method of writing this, most people are terrified.
 I’m not.
 I know exactly what to do as soon as I see the graph… Step 1… Step 2… Step 3… etc. Done.

 Good-bye nervousness!
 Hello confidence!